curl/everything-curl/http-browserlike.md

 ## Redirects

-It is very common for servers to use [redirects](http-redirects.md) when responding to a login POST.
+It is common for servers to use [redirects](http-redirects.md) when responding to a login POST.
 It is so common I would probably say it is rare that it is not solved with a redirect.

 You then just need to remember that curl does not follow redirects automatically.
 You need to instruct it to do this by adding the `-L` command